Mental Health America of Ohio

 The Fairfield County Opiate Task Force is charged with the responsibility of coordinating the efforts of the medical, treatment, law enforcement, community education, and community relations efforts to combat the opiate and heroin addiction crises confronting Fairfield County.

-The Opiate Task Force committees will meet the second Tuesday of every month at 10 a.m. at the ADAMH Board.
+The Opiate Task Force Board of Directors meets TBD at the Fairfield County ADAMH Board, 108 W. Main St., Suite A, Lancaster, Ohio 43130.
+There are currently five committees, which meet the second Tuesday of every month at 10 a.m. at the ADAMH Board.

 Background of the Opiate Task Force (OTF)